ja1902/mbtiles_polygon/README.md

 - Three mask options: transparent, white, or black outside polygon
 - Shows tile count estimate before generating

+You can find more info on how it works in the shaped_mbtiles.md file.

 ## Installation

 ### Option 1: Install as Plugin